GiannisMichalis/OpenCV-Live-face-recognition-python/README.md

 ***It's necessary to have both the latest and the 3.2.0 versions of the OpenCV.

-7) We converted our code into an application with the following steps:
+7) We converted our code into an executable file with the following steps:
    a) open command prompt typing "cmd" at the search bar.
    b) type: "pyinstaller --onefile "nameofthefile".py